S1ssiXD/RubicksRL/README.md

 - **Weighted**: Emphasizes heuristic over path length for faster, greedier solutions
 - **Batched inference**: Evaluates multiple states simultaneously on GPU for efficiency
 - **Dataset integration**: Uses precomputed optimal values for close to solved states to improve efficiency

+## Setup
+The project was done in Python 3.10.2.
+Best is to create a virtual environment and install the requirements with `pip install requirements.txt`